-The brain child of local regeneration charity Brentford High Street Steering Group (BHSSG), the market is operated on a not-for-profit basis by the charity offering local businesses, traders and community groups affordable pitches.
-The market builds on the success of events hosted in Brentford last year for the Jubilee and Olympic Torch Relay, and the speciality French and Italian food markets.
+The brain child of local regeneration charity Brentford High Street Steering Group (BHSSG), the market was relaunched and operated on a not-for-profit basis by the charity offering local businesses, traders and community groups affordable pitches from 2013 through to Nov 2018, when Marsh Farm (one of the traders) took over the operating license with LB Hounslow.

 Jo Scully, Trustee of the BHSSG said: “We’ve seen how markets, especially food markets, can revitalise high streets.
 We have the backing of Hounslow Council, local councillors, our MP and most importantly local residents, who are really excited about a weekly market in the heart of the town centre.”

 If you are considering applying to trade on Brentford Market (at present applications are only being taken for street food and community stalls) then please read our Terms and Conditions for Traders.